Is Oatmeal Vegan? Which Ones Are Vegan?

 However, instant oatmeal packets often require vegans to scrutinize the ingredients list.

-Common ingredients that are not vegan on oatmeal packets include dairy, honey, and vitamin D3 sourced from sheep’s wool.
+Common non vegan ingredients that are commonly found in oatmeal packets include dairy, honey, and vitamin D3 sourced from sheep’s wool.

 Oats are a very nutritious food and there are tons of wonderful ways to include oats that go beyond breakfast.